 Catnip Uses for Humans

 The contemporary moniker, ‘catnip’ comes from a cat’s affinity to the plant.
 But traditionally catnip’s dried flowers and leaves have been used to treat various maladies, whether it’s as a tea or an ointment.
 The leaves and flowers have a relaxant effect while roots and stems act as a stimulant.

-Drinking catnip tea (made from leaves and flowers) could remedy small niggles like headaches, anxiety, insomnia and hives.
-Ingesting catnip can help treat gastrointestinal problems like lack of appetite, diarrhoea, indigestion and other ailments like the common cold.
+Drinking catnip tea (made from leaves as well as flowers) could remedy small niggles like headaches, anxiety, insomnia even hives.
+Ingesting catnip can help treat gastrointestinal problems like lack of appetite, diarrhoea, indigestion including other ailments like the common cold.

 Use Catnip to Make Tea

 If you have a catnip plant or dried leaves and flowers, you can brew a relaxing cup of catnip tea.
 Pour boiling water into a cup or teapot and add two teaspoons of dried catnip and let it seep for up to 10 minutes.
 Add lemon or honey if you prefer a subtler herby taste.

 Since the minty plant doubles as a relaxant, it can cause drowsiness.
 If you’re taking sedatives or other medication that causes sleepiness, drinking catnip tea could make you too drowsy.
 For this reason, it’s best not to give children catnip tea as they may become excessively sluggish.

 The calming effects of catnip come from its component nepetalactone, which resembles an ingredient commonly found in valerian, a herbal sedative.
 This ingredient can promote relaxation as well as improve moods.